mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 ^^^^^^^

 Peaks
-  Right-click on the blank area to add a peak function.
+  Right-click on the blank area to add as many peak functions as needed.

 ?
   Shows this help page.

 Fit
   Fits the data.

+Peak graph
+  Graph where the corrected data and the fitted peaks are displayed.

 Run the ALC interface
 ---------------------